mussieh/DES-Brute-force-Attack/README.md

 ```

-Note: The server program was not written by me so for further information, please go here:
+Note: The server program was not written by me so for further information on the server program, please go here:

 https://github.com/rbaron/multichat